hsnlab/edu-cloud-native/k3d-setup/README.md

 For other flags, try `setup_k3d_env.sh -h`.

-This setup script should be executed only once in a VM.
+This setup script needs to be executed only once in a VM.

 ### Practices